88-degrees/Book-of-Changes/appendix02s2.md

 In paragraph 2 'docility' is suggested by the weak line.
 'The humility' comes out of Sun, the upper trigram, whose attribute is pliant flexibility.

-Yü Yen (Yüan dynasty) ingeniously observes on paragraph 4 that the riches of a family are not to be sought in its wealth, but in the affection and harmony of its members.
+Yü Yen (Yuán dynasty) ingeniously observes on paragraph 4 that the riches of a family are not to be sought in its wealth, but in the affection and harmony of its members.
 Where these prevail, the family is not likely to be poor, and whatever it has will be well preserved.

 The mention 'of mutual love' is unusual in Chinese writings, and must be considered remarkable here.
 'The. husband,' says [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)), 'loves his helpmate in the house; the wife loves him who is the pattern for the family.'
 But however admirable the sentiment is, it comes from the mind of the writer, and is not drawn from the Text.